dddrrreee/cs140e-25win/labs/cs240lx.md

   - can do all sorts of speed hacks by specializing using runtime information.  compiling data structures to code.  etc.

-Also ways do a custom pcb:
+Always do a custom pcb:
   - parthiv historically comes in to do a week of custom pcb labs so can make your own cool boards.